Tes7n/Flutter-Tracker/README.md

 A new Flutter application.

-## Note: all the features are not in the master branch.
+## Note: All the features are not in the master branch.
 They are committed in separate branches!

 ## Getting Started